-Label Description

-Name The system name for the router.

-Type Displays the router model number.
+Label Description Name The system name for the router. Туре Displays the router model number.
 Location The system location for the device.
 Coordinates A user-configurable string that indicates the Global Positioning System (GPS) coordinates for the location of the chassis.
-For example: N 45 58 23, W 34 56 12 N37 37' 00 latitude, W122 22' 00 longitude N3639.246' W12140.121'

-CLLI Code The Common Language Location Identifier (CLLI) that uniquely identifies the geographic location of places and certain functional categories of equipment unique to the telecommunications industry.
+For example: N 45 58 23, W 34 56 12 N37 37' 00 latitude, W122 22' 00 longitude N3639.246' W12140.121' CLLI Code The Common Language Location Identifier (CLLI) that uniquely identifies the geographic location of places and certain functional categories of equipment unique to the telecommunications industry.
 Number of slots The number of slots in this chassis that are available for plug-in cards.
 The total number includes the IOM/CCM slot(s) and the CPM/CFM slots.

-Label Description (Continued) Number of ports The total number of ports currently installed in this chassis.
+Number of ports The total number of ports currently installed in this chassis.
 This count does not include the Ethernet ports on the CPMs/CFMs that are used for management access.

-Critical LED state The current state of the Critical LED in this chassis.
+Label Description (Continued) Critical LED state The current state of the Critical LED in this chassis.
 Major LED state The current state of the Major LED in this chassis.
 Minor LED state The current state of the Minor LED in this chassis.
 Base MAC address The base chassis Ethernet MAC address.
-Admin chassis mode The configured chassis mode.
+Over Temperature state Indicates if there is currently an over temperature condition (OK = not currently over temp) Admin chassis mode The configured chassis mode.
 Oper chassis mode The current chassis mode.
-Part number The CPM's/CFM's part number.
-CLEI code The code used to identify the router.
-Serial number The CPM's/CFM's part number.
-Not user modifiable.
-Manufacture date The chassis manufacture date.
-Not user modifiable.
-Manufacturing string Factory-inputted manufacturing text string.
-Not user modifiable.
-Administrative state Up - The card is administratively up.Down - The card is administratively down.
-Operational state Up - The card is operationally up.
-Down - The card is operationally down.
+Part number The part number of the particular hardware assembly.
+In the show chassis output, the first set of Hardware Data output is for the chassis midplane.
+CLEI code The Common Language Equipment Code of the particular hardware assembly.
+Serial number The serial number of the particular hardware assembly.
+Manufacture date The manufacture date of the particular hardware assembly.
+Manufacturing string The factory inputted manufacturing text string for the particular hardware assembly.
+Manufacturing deviations Additional manufacturing data.
+Manufacturing assembly number Additional manufacturing data.
 Time of last boot The date and time the most recent boot occurred.
 Current alarm state Displays the alarm conditions for the specific board.
 Number of fan trays The total number of fan trays installed in this chassis.
 Number of fans The total number of fans installed in this chassis.
-Operational sta- tus Current status of the fan tray.
-Fan speed Half speed - The fans are operating at half speed.
-Full speed - The fans are operating at full speed.
+Fan tray number The ID for each fan tray installed in the chassis Operational sta- tus Current status of the fan tray.
+Speed Indicates the speed of the fans.